 Processed versions of elderberry are more common in the American market than the fresh fruit itself.

-While opinions vary on whether elderberry is helpful, most doctors believe it’s safe to have in small doses.
+Opinions vary on whether elderberry is helpful, but most doctors believe it’s safe to have in small doses.
 But unripe or uncooked berries or flowers from the plant can cause nausea, vomiting, and diarrhea.
 Larger amounts can cause even more serious poisoning.

 - If you are pregnant or breastfeeding, you shouldn’t take it.

 - Other parts of the elder tree, including the branches, twigs, leaves, roots, and seeds, are toxic.
-They contain a type of cyanide called glycoside.
+They have a type of cyanide called glycoside.

 - People with immune problems might have reactions to elderberry.